 The purpose of this resource is to accelerate your capacity to achieve the low carbon design leadership we need to adequately respond to the global call of reducing the embodied carbon intensity.
 The goal for the construction industry is to reduce embodied carbon 40-50% by 2050, a commitment shared by The Footprint Company and cove.tool, together with thousands of AEC professionals across the globe.

 The GreenBook™ is one of the world’s best sources of design-ready embodied carbon rates for construction materials and assemblies.
-It uses trusted and verified materials with environmental product declarations (EPDs) and Eco-labels which are sourced globally to ensure that a wide range of materials needed are covered.
-The GreenBook™ 2020 version is a web-based flipbook that can be accessed through a subscription from The Footprint company.
+It uses trusted and verified materials with environmental product declarations (EPDs) and Eco-labels which are sourced globally to ensure that a wide range of materials needed is covered.
+The GreenBook™ 2021 version is a web-based flipbook that can be accessed through a subscription from The Footprint company.

 Using The GreenBook™ in cove.tool